-Va'aiga 'Inga' Tuigamala died ahead of filming Celebrity Treasure Island
+'Inga' Tuigamala died ahead of filming Celebrity Treasure Island

 Tuigamala's cause of death has not yet been confirmed - he was about to launch a new video series in which he talks openly about his health struggles, including being diagnosed last year with type 2 diabetes.

 "The reality was, I was facing an early graveyard," Tuigamala says in a preview video of the series, Project ODICE (obesity diabetes intervention champion evangelist).
 "And when I say early grave, my father died at the age of 48 from a stroke.
-He wasn't obese, but he had a stroke and died and left 15 children to my mum to look after."
+He wasn't obese, but he had a stroke and died and left 15 children to my mum to look after.

 Tuigamala's death comes just weeks after his younger sister, Helen Verry, died following an accident at a West Auckland church.

 He posted on Facebook at the time: "I suppose some of you have already heard the sad news of the passing of my baby sister Helen Verry.
 The youngest of 15 of us.
-Helen, we miss you so dearly and words would never be enough to fill the hole you have left.
+Helen, we miss you so dearly and words would never be enough to fill the hole you have left."

 Tuigamala's family released a statement this afternoon saying: "It is with great sadness and broken hearts that we announce our husband, father and grandfather has passed away unexpectedly.